José Izquierdo (footballer, born 1992): Brighton & Hove Albion

-On 10 August 2017, it was announced that newly-promoted Premier League club Brighton & Hove Albion had agreed a club record transfer fee with Club Brugge for Izquierdo, reported to be around £13.5 million.
-He will join Brighton subject to a medical, international clearance and a successful work permit application.
+On 10 August 2017, it was announced that newly promoted Premier League club Brighton & Hove Albion had agreed a club record transfer fee with Club Brugge for Izquierdo, reported to be around £13.5 million.
+He joined Brighton subject to a medical, international clearance and a successful work permit application.
 Izquierdo passed his Brighton medical on 12 August 2017, with his work permit hearing scheduled for the following Wednesday.
 On 16 August 2017, Club Brugge confirmed that Izquierdo's work permit had been granted and that he would be joining Brighton.
 He was officially unveiled as a Brighton player on 21 August, taking the number 19 shirt and signing a four-year contract with the Albion.

-Izqueirdo made his Premier League debut for Brighton on 26 August 2017, coming on as a second half substitute in a 0–0 away draw against Watford.
+Izqueirdo made his Premier League debut for Brighton on 26 August 2017, coming on as a second-half substitute in a 0–0 away draw against Watford.

 On 20 October 2017, Izquierdo scored his first goal for Brighton in a 3–0 away win against West Ham United, a spectacular curled effort from distance.
 He scored his second league goal of the season on 20 November, the equalising goal in a 2–2 home draw against Stoke City.
-He scored another speculator goal against West Ham on 3 February 2018, producing a moment of quality, curling it over everyone from the corner edge of the penalty area putting The Seagulls 2–1 ahead in an eventual 3–1 victory.
+He scored another spectacular goal against West Ham on 3 February 2018, producing a moment of quality, curling it over everyone from the corner edge of the penalty area putting the Seagulls 2–1 ahead in an eventual 3–1 victory.

 On 1 January 2018, Izquierdo provided two assists in Brighton's 2–2 home draw against AFC Bournemouth, winning the Man of the Match award.

-Izquierdo has been hit by many injuries during his time in Sussex including having to have knee surgery and as a result of this and his other injuries he didn't play any games for The Seagulls in the 2019–20 season.
+Izquierdo has been hit by many injuries during his time in Sussex including having to have knee surgery and as a result of this and his other injuries he didn't play any games for the Seagulls in the 2019–20 season.